Correctional Officer

 Are the lock down orders constitutional?

-Asked by Dimmie over 4 years ago
+Asked by Dimmie almost 5 years ago

 I am not a constitutional lawyer.
 My understanding of the law is that they are very dubious.
 A quarantine order, which IS constitutional, is issued by a court or by competent medical authority against a specific named person.
 None of these lockdown orders do that.